TheScienceMuseum/heritageconnector/_posts/2021-10-22-webinar-findings-demos-and-potential.md

 ## Acknowledgements

-Thanks to Rhiannon Lewis for organising the event; Sameena Allie for technical setup and support; Jamie Unwin, Kalyan Dutia, Dr Jane Winters, Tristan Roddis and Dr Jane Winters for presenting.
+Thanks to Rhiannon Lewis for organising the event; Sameena Allie for technical setup and support; Jamie Unwin, Kalyan Dutia, Professor Jane Winters, Tristan Roddis and Dr Tim Boon for presenting.